GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/03.321-330/10.I-Sing-the-Power-of-God/docs.md

 ---
+title: |
-title: 330.
-I Sing the Power of God
+    330. I Sing the Power of God - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 330.
+I Sing the Power of God.
+I sing the mighty pow'r of God, That made the mountains rise, That spread the flowing seas abroad, And built the lofty skies; I sing the wisdom that ordained The sun to rule the day; The moon shines full at his command, And all the stars obey.
+    keywords:  |
-    keywords: Christ in Song, I Sing the Power of God, I sing the mighty pow&#039;r of God,
+        Christ in Song, adventhymnals, advent hymnals, I Sing the Power of God, I sing the mighty pow'r of God.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 330. I SING THE POWER OF GOD
+####  Christ in Song,

 ```txt
 1.